nesl/auritus/README.md

 - Sticky Notes
 - Laser Pointer

-## Required items for all modules:
+## Required items for all modules
 - A computer running MacOS (if you want to collect your own data, perform labeling and use MATLAB coder).
 - A GPU Workstation running Ubuntu 20.04 (to train TinyML models and perform NAS).
 - MATLAB R2021b (with Classification Learner, MATLAB Coder, and Neural Network Pattern Recognition apps) must be installed on both machines.
 The three apps are available via the Statistics and Machine Learning Toolbox and MATLAB coder. https://www.mathworks.com/products/matlab.html, https://www.mathworks.com/products.html
 - Python 3.8+ must be installed on both machines, preferably through Anaconda or Virtualenv, https://docs.conda.io/en/latest/, https://virtualenv.pypa.io/en/latest/
 - Python package requirements are listed in the folders for each modules.
+Please install them before running the Python scripts.
+Note that Tensorflow 2.5.0 is a must for working with the TinyML model scripts.
+Tensorflow 1.x would not work.
 - Couple of STM32 Nucleo Boards (must be Mbed enabled) for hardware-in-the-loop NAS, https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html, https://os.mbed.com/platforms/
 - Arduino IDE, https://www.arduino.cc/en/software/
 - C/C++ compiler for MATLAB coder, Arduino IDE, Mbed CLI and conversion of TinyML models to C (your computer will generally come with one).
 - GNU ARM Embedded Toolchain (for Mbed CLI), https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm